William S. Paley: Marriage to Barbara Cushing Mortimer

-Paley married divorcée, socialite and fashion icon Barbara "Babe" Cushing Mortimer (1915–1978) on July 28, 1947.
+Paley married divorcée, socialite and fashion icon Barbara Cushing Mortimer (1915–1978) affectionally referred to as "Babe" on July 28, 1947 and they remained married until her death.
 She was the daughter of renowned neurosurgeon Harvey Cushing.
 William and Babe Paley, in spite of their successes and social standing, were barred from being members of country clubs on Long Island because he was Jewish.
 As an alternative, the Paleys built a summer home, "Kiluna North," on Squam Lake in New Hampshire and spent the summers there for many years, routinely entertaining their many friends, including Lucille Ball, Grace Kelly, and David O. Selznick.
 The couple had two children, William and Kate.

 Other affairs

 Paley was a notorious womanizer his entire life.
-Indeed, his first marriage to Dorothy ended when a newspaper published a suicide note written to Paley by a former girlfriend.
-As a result of another relationship he provided a stipend to a former lover, actress Louise Brooks, for the rest of her life.
+His first marriage to Dorothy ended when a newspaper published a suicide note written to Paley by a former girlfriend.
+He provided a small stipend to a former lover, actress Louise Brooks, for the rest of her life.
 In his later years he enjoyed keeping company with several women.
 Paley was included in a list of the ten most eligible bachelors compiled by Cosmopolitan magazine in 1985; the irony of the octogenarian Paley being on the list was an inspiration for Late Night with David Letterman's nightly Top Ten lists.

 Death

 Paley died of kidney failure on October 26, 1990, less than a month after his 89th birthday.
-He was buried at the Memorial Cemetery of St. John's Episcopal Church.
+He was buried at the Memorial Cemetery of St. John's Episcopal Church beside his second wife Babe.